Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 You can pay monthly or annually, but unlike every single other company offering subscription plans, there is no discount for paying for an entire year at once.

-This took some getting used, but overall I like the feel of working in Capture One Pro much better.
-It just feels more contemporary.
-Lightroom still feels like something from the old days of Windows.
+This took some getting used to but overall I like the feel of working in Capture One Pro much better.
+It just feels more contemporary – like a hip new sportscar.
+Lightroom still feels like something from the old days of Windows – an old bus covered in all sorts of band-aid repairs and piecemeal add-ons that’ll fall apart any day now.

 There is, of course, a steep learning curve.